monix/monix.io/_tut/docs/3x/reactive/observable.md

 #### bufferTimed

-We can also buffer elements depending on time, using `bufferTimed(timespan: FiniteDuration)`.
+You can also buffer elements depending on a duration, using `bufferTimed(timespan: FiniteDuration)`.

 ```tut:silent
 Observable.intervalAtFixedRate(100.millis).bufferTimed(timespan = 1.second).dump("O")